hdemers/dotfiles/README.md

 Installation instructions
 -------------------------

-You need fabric to run the symlinker script.
 In the _dotfile_ directory do:

-    fab symlink
+    ./symlink

 Nothing will be overwritten without permission.
 You will be asked:

     What do you want to do? [s]kip, [S]kip all, [o]verwrite, [O]verwrite all.

-On a brand new Ubuntu machine, one without `pip`, `virtualenv`, `virtualenvwrapper` and `fabric` installed in a `default` virtualenv, simply execute *install.sh* like so:
+On a brand new Ubuntu machine, simply source *install.sh* like so:

     wget https://raw.github.com/hdemers/dotfiles/master/install.sh ; source install.sh

-The install script will update all packages, install pip and git, create a *default* virtualenv, install fabric and clone this repository.
+The install script will install git, clone this repository and run `symlink` with *overwrite-all* and *create-paths* options.

 Adding a new vim plugin
 -----------------------